Topic: Unitarian Universalist Principles

 The Interdependent Web

 The seventh principle of Unitarian Universalism is “Respect for the interdependent web of all existence of which we are a part.”
 We often see our seventh principle as solely related to environmentalism, but it really encompasses much, much more.
-Let’s examine the idea of interdependence … read more.
+Let’s examine the idea of interdependence across several faith traditions and find out how fully understanding … Continue reading The Interdependent Web

 Justice, Equity, and Compassion